iron-io/docs/mq/reference/api/index.md

 ## Get a Message from a Queue

-Get/reserve a message from the queue.
-This will not be deleted, but will be reserved until the timeout expires.
-If the timeout expires before the message is deleted, the message will be placed back onto the queue, so be sure to delete every message after you're done with it.
+This call gets/reserves a message from the queue.
+The message will not be deleted, but will be reserved until the timeout expires.
+If the timeout expires before the message is deleted, the message will be placed back onto the queue.
+As a result, be sure to *delete* a message after you're done with it.

 ### Endpoint